 - The Commissioner of Transportation or His Designee - Lyle Knowlton - State of New Hampshire Director of Operations.
 Non-Voting Members: Philip Bilodeau - Deputy Director of General Services, City of Concord

-- Gerald Curran - Vice President, New Hampshire Water Pollution and Control Association
+- Gerald Curran - Member, New Hampshire Water Pollution and Control Association

 - Dave Danielson - Consultant, Forecee Advocacy LLC

 - Peter Goodwin - Vice President/Senior Client Manager, Woodard & Curran, and Board of Directors, New Hampshire Water Pollution Control Association

 - Richard Lee - Town of New London Road Agent

 - Diane Roy - State Department of Labor Safety Inspector

 Links to Other Similar Memorials to Public Servants

 - Photos of Memorials

 - Visit the Memorial to Public Workers Facebook Page